Yellow Chili's

 Cooked Boba added to brown sugar mixture.

-• Now the sticky and sweet Brown Sugar Boba Syrup is ready to make boba milk tea
+• Your sticky and sweet Brown Sugar Boba Syrup is now ready.
+Use it to create delicious boba milk tea.

 Sticky Brown Sugar syrup with Boba.